Warfarin

 • Recurrent DVT / PE whilst anticoagulated → 3.5

-Some patients requiring a higher INR target due to additional risk factors for thrombosis, including mitral valve positioning, mitral stenosis and concurrent atrial fibrillation.
+Some patients require a higher INR target due to additional risk factors for thrombosis, including mitral valve positioning, mitral stenosis and concurrent atrial fibrillation.

 The INRThe ratio between an individual's prothrombin time (PT) and control samples. is used to assess and monitor the anticoagulant effect of warfarin.